 In the NewsMar 25, 2022

 Merriman in The Hill on how the Russian people can end Putin’s war

 On March 24, Scowcroft Center Nonresident Senior Fellow Hardy Merriman published an op-ed in The Hill outlining pathways and tactics for Russian citizens to engage in sustained civil resistance to create political transition in Russia.

 Hardy Merriman is a nonresident senior fellow with the Scowcroft Strategy Initiative at the Atlantic Council’s Scowcroft Center for Strategy and Security and is a principal investigator for the Atlantic Council’s joint Fostering a Fourth Democratic Wave project with the International Center on Nonviolent Conflict.
 Currently, his research focuses on international support to nonviolent civil resistance movements fighting for rights, freedom, and justice.

 Merriman has worked in the field of civil resistance for over nineteen years, presenting at workshops for activists and organizers around the world; developing programs and grantmaking for practitioners and scholars; publishing commentary; and speaking widely about civil resistance movements with academics, journalists, and members of international organizations.
 His writings have been translated into numerous languages.

-He is also a senior advisor to the International Center on Nonviolent Conflict (ICNC), at which he leads the Civil Resistance Funders Initiative focusing on the role of philanthropy and international advocacy organizations in supporting movements.
+He is also president of the International Center on Nonviolent Conflict (ICNC), at which he leads the Civil Resistance Funders Initiative focusing on the role of philanthropy and international advocacy organizations in supporting movements.

 Previously he served as ICNC’s president and chief executive officer from January 2015 until June 2021, as well as vice president and director of content development from 2012 to 2014, as senior advisor from 2007 to 2012, and as director of programs and research from 2005 to 2007.